-For avoidance of doubt, Member Companies may provide financial and/ or in-kind support (e.g. Member Company products) to Virtual Events in accordance with the rules of the Chapter 2 of the Code.
+For avoidance of doubt, Member Companies may provide financial and/ or in-kind support (e.g., Member Company products) to Virtual Events in accordance with the rules of the Chapter 2 of the Code, and therefore may not directly support the attendance of HCPs to these Events.

-Q3ter: Are Virtual Events subject to the MedTech Europe Conference Vetting System (CVS)? (added in June 2019)
+Q3ter: Are Virtual Events subject to the MedTech Europe Conference Vetting System (CVS)? (modified in October 2020)

-A3ter: Virtual Events are not subject to CVS.
-Third Party Organised Educational Events as well as their broadcasting, falling in the scope the MedTech Europe CVS, are subject to CVS.
+A3ter: Virtual Events are not subject to the MedTech Europe CVS.
+Third Party Organised Educational Events as well as their broadcasting, remain subject to CVS evaluation if they are within its eligibility scope.
 Both Virtual and Broadcasted Third Party Organised Educational Events are subject to the rules of the MedTech Europe Code of Ethical Business Practice.